This chapter includes the following sections:

 The result is a feature that organizes data in the cache based on the time that the data was placed in the cache, and then can efficiently expire that data from the cache, an entire page at a time, and typically without having to reload any data from disk.

-The primary configuration for the Serialization Paged Cache is composed of two parameters: The number of pages that the cache manages, and the length of time represented by each page.
+The primary configuration for the Serialization Paged Cache is composed of two parameters: The number of pages that the cache manages, and the length of time a page is active.
 For example, to cache data for one day, the cache can be configured as 24 pages of one hour each, or 96 pages of 15 minutes each, and so on.

 Each page of data in the cache is managed by a separate Binary Store.
 The cache requires a Binary Store Manager, which provides the means to create and destroy these Binary Stores.
-Coherence provides Binary Store Managers for all of the built-in Binary Store implementations, including Berkley DB (referred to as "BDB") and the various NIO implementations.
+Coherence provides Binary Store Managers for all of the built-in Binary Store implementations, including Berkley DB (referred to as "BDB").

 Serialization paged caches are configured within the